mikkas70/l3-interview/readme.md

 ## Task 7: Conditional Rendering
 Demonstrate your understanding of conditional rendering:
-Implement a feature such that if there are more than 8 squares in the grid, render a message saying "Wow, that's a lot of squares!" instead of the square count.
+Implement a feature such that if there are more than 8 squares in the grid, render a message saying "Wow, that's a lot of squares!" instead of the total square count.